Effective Ratner theorem for ASL(2,R) and gaps in \sqrt{n} modulo 1: Proof of Corollary

-by Lemma \ref{lem:delta_nei}.
 The second subcase comprises lattices that contain $(1,2h)$ from the segment $\{1\}\times [-2t,2t]$ subject to the additional constraint that $\Delta_{h}$ does not meet the lattice.
-The $2\delta$-thickening of the set of such lattices consists of lattices with a node $2(t+1)\delta$-close to $\{1\}\times [-2t,2t]$ and no node in
+The $2\delta$-thickening of the set of such includes lattices with a node in